 Field-hunting tip

-Look in hydrothermal veins country — that is the host setting where auriacusite typically forms.
+Look in hydrothermal veins country, the host setting where auriacusite typically forms.
 If you start seeing barite, goethite, quartz in float, you are in the right ground.
 Field specimens usually show a platy crystals habit, so train your eye for that shape before scanning the outcrop.